Purpose of Rule: Rule 3 covers the three central elements of all golf competitions:

 “As Soon as Reasonably Possible” Is Not Always Before the Opponent’s Next Stroke

-The broad phrase of "as soon as reasonably possible" allows for consideration of all relevant circumstances, especially how near the player is to the opponent.For example, if the player takes unplayable ball relief when the opponent is on the opposite side of the fairway and the opponent plays before the player can walk over to tell the opponent about the penalty, "as soon as reasonably possible" may be while they are walking up to the hole to make their next strokes.There is no set procedure for determining what is "as soon as reasonably possible", but it does not always mean before the opponent makes the next stroke.
+The phrase "as soon as reasonably possible" allows for consideration of all relevant circumstances, especially how near the player is to the opponent.For example, if the player takes unplayable ball relief when the opponent is on the opposite side of the fairway and the opponent plays before the player can walk over to tell the opponent about the penalty, "as soon as reasonably possible" may be while they are walking up to the hole to make their next strokes.There is no set procedure for determining what is "as soon as reasonably possible", but it does not always mean before the opponent makes the next stroke.

 Deliberately Giving Incorrect Match Score or Failing to Correct Opponent’s Misunderstanding of Match Score May Result in Disqualification